SnowConvert: Function References for Teradata¶

 Returns¶

-A decimal with the processed interval as seconds.
+A decimal number representing the time interval in seconds.

 TIMESTAMP_ADD_UDF¶